 Because the Provincial Lab is focused on COVID-19 testing, STI testing services in the city may be limited at this time.
 The Sexual Health Clinic on Hamilton Street is not offering STI testing until further notice and we are closed until April 6th (or longer).
 If you have symptoms of an STI or reason to believe you’ve come into contact with someone who has one, call your family doctor or a walk-in clinic to inquire about STI testing and treatment.
 Many physicians are offering consults over the phone and can fax prescriptions to a pharmacy (including birth control) for you to pick up, but remember that if you are showing any symptoms of COVID-19, you should be staying home.
 An app called Lumeca is now free for Sask. residents and allows people to consult doctors and nurses virtually.

-If you get your birth control from us, contact us on Facebook Messenger because we are not in the office to answer phones.
-We will arrange to have our receptionist to call you and find out if our nurse practitioner can fax a prescription to a pharmacy.
+If you get your birth control from us, call us during open hours (Monday to Friday 9am – noon and 1 – 4pm) We will arrange to have our receptionist to call you and find out if our nurse practitioner can fax a prescription to a pharmacy.
 If cost is an issue, you can talk to a pharmacist about applying for extra support.

 We are social beings who crave touch, love, and belonging.
 We have social and emotional needs that impact our physical and mental health.
 So what does the COVID-19 pandemic mean for our relationships and sex lives?